-(1) A person is guilty of sexual abuse in the second degree when:

-(a) He or she is at least eighteen (18) years old but less than twenty-one (21) years old and subjects another person who is less than sixteen (16) years old to sexual contact; or (b) Being a jailer, or an employee, contractor, vendor, or volunteer of the Department of Corrections, Department of Juvenile Justice, or a detention facility as defined in KRS 520.010, or of an entity under contract with either department or a detention facility for the custody, supervision, evaluation, or treatment of offenders, he or she subjects a person who is at least eighteen (18) years old and who he or she knows is incarcerated, supervised, evaluated, or treated by the Department of Corrections, Department of Juvenile Justice, detention facility, or contracting entity, to sexual contact.
+- (1) A person is guilty of sexual abuse in the second degree when: - (a) He or she is at least eighteen (18) years old but less than twenty-one (21) years old and subjects another person who is less than sixteen (16) years old to sexual contact; or - (b) Being a jailer, or an employee, contractor, vendor or volunteer of the Department of Corrections, Department of Juvenile Justice, or a detention facility as defined in KRS

+520.010, or of an entity under contract with either department or a detention facility for the custody, supervision, evaluation or treatment of offenders, he or she subjects a person who is at least eighteen (18) years old and who he or she knows is incarcerated, supervised, evaluated, or treated by the Department of Corrections, Department of Juvenile Justice, detention facility or contracting entity, to sexual contact.
-(c) Being a peace officer, while serving in his or her official capacity, he or she subjects a person who the officer:

-1. Arrested, held in custody, or investigated for commission of a traffic or criminal offense; or investigated for commission of a traffic or criminal offense;
+- (c) Being a peace officer, while serving in his or her official capacity, he or she subjects a person who the officer: - 1.
+Arrested, held in custody, or investigated for commission of a traffic or criminal offense; or - 2.
+Knew or should have known was under arrest, held in custody, or being investigated for commission of a traffic or criminal offense;